patrickxrivera/Wiki-Search/README.md

 ## Purpose

-* Learn how to create snazzy animations.
+* Learn how to query and render API data
-* Practice using the revealing module pattern in JS.
+* Refine my CSS animation skills

 ## Technologies